-As a palliative care physician at Roswell Park, I care for patients with advanced cancer, helping to manage their pain and other symptoms, providing psychosocial support.
-I have expertise in the management of refractory cancer pain, neuropathy, nausea, fatigue, dyspnea, mood disorders, and the other symptoms patients with advanced cancer experience.
-I see patients in the Roswell Park outpatient palliative care clinic, as well as inpatient consults for patients admitted to Roswell Park.
+I am a palliative care physician at Roswell Park Comprehensive Cancer Center (Roswell Park).
+I care for patients who have advanced cancer, helping to manage their pain and other symptoms and providing psychosocial support.
+I have expertise in managing refractory cancer pain, neuropathy, nausea, fatigue, dyspnea, mood disorders and the other symptoms patients with advanced cancer experience.
+I see patients in the Roswell Park outpatient palliative care clinic, and I conduct inpatient consults for patients admitted to Roswell Park.

 An important part of my care is helping patients identify their treatment options and preferences throughout the stages of their cancer treatment.
 I help my patients weigh the risks and benefits of further chemotherapy and invasive procedures, for example, to decide the best tailored approach to their care.
 In addition, I help patients plan their care in the event their health worsens.
 These conversations help ensure that medical teams understand and respect my patients’ choices.

 I am an active researcher.
 Immune checkpoint inhibitors have provided an exciting breakthrough for patients with advanced cancer, but they can come with serious toxicities.
 I focus my research on evaluating better ways to screen and diagnose these toxicities earlier and identifying risk factors which may predispose some patients to developing these immune-related toxicities.
 Many patients also experience serious neuropathic pain as a result of their treatments, which can be challenging to care for; I am working to identify new treatments for this condition.